-Do's
+Do's:

-• Do have the unit head review, approve, and submit all program reports including those from colleges/departments outside of education.

-- Do respond from a factual perspective. - Do justify an approach to meeting the standards, especially if using an approach that may not be the "norm"; the review teams and Evaluation Review Committee (ERC) will not make a judgment on how a program "is packaged."
+- Do have the unit head review, approve, and submit all program reports including those from colleges/departments outside of education. - Do respond from a factual perspective.
+Do justify an approach to meeting the standards, especially if using an approach that may not be the "norm"; the review teams and Evaluation Review Committee (ERC) will not make a judgment on how a program "is packaged." - Do write the program report for a content expert not familiar with your specific institution's or EPP's organization and internal processes.

-Don'ts
+Don'ts:

-- Don't try to rationalize/justify a program by objecting to or criticizing the standards. - Don't respond from an emotional perspective.
+- Don't try to rationalize/justify a program by objecting to or criticizing the standards or review process.
+Revising the standards and program review process are separate activities.
+Contact the higher ed program consultant for more information. - Don't respond from an emotional perspective.

-Other Suggestions
+Other Suggestions:

-- Get an unbiased opinion have an unbiased reader examine the program report for content, clarity, typos, etc. Someone from the college/university may serve in this role, but it would be even better to use someone from outside of the college/university. - Follow the program template and be as concise as possible yet still describe the assessments, summarize the data findings and provide an interpretation of how that data provides evidence for meeting standards. - Ask someone to "play" team member.
+- Get an unbiased opinion have an unbiased reader examine the program report for content, clarity, typos, etc. Someone from the college/university may serve in this role, but it would be even better to use someone from outside of the college/university. - Follow the program template and be as concise as possible yet still describe the assessments, summarize the data findings, and provide an interpretation of how that data provides evidence for meeting standards. - Ask someone to "play" reviewer.
 Have someone read the program report and judge whether it documents that the specified standards are met. - Keep things simple.
 Access to documents referenced in the program report should be simple and quick.
 Don't put in confidential information such as candidate transcripts.